kodecocodes/swift-style-guide/README.markdown

 }
 ```

+* No trailing whitespaces at the ends of lines.

 ## Comments

 When they are needed, use comments to explain **why** a particular piece of code does something.
 Comments must be kept up-to-date or deleted.